stereolabs/zed-sdk/geotracking/live geotracking/README.md

 ### Dependencies

 Before using this sample, ensure that you have the following dependencies installed on your system:
-- ZEDub edge-cli: required for displaying the computed trajectory on a real-world map.
+- ZEDHub edge-cli: required for displaying the computed trajectory on a real-world map.
 - libgps-dev: required to use an external GNSS sensor.

 ### Installation and Usage